Dahabiya Nile Cruises

 What is a dahabiya Nile cruise?

-How is a dahabiya different from a regular Nile cruise ship?
+How is a dahabiya different from a Nile cruise ship?

 What is the difference between a dahabiya and a felucca?

 Both are traditional Nile sailing boats, but a dahabiya is larger and far more comfortable.
-A felucca is a simple open boat where you sleep on deck, while a dahabiya has private en-suite cabins, a dining area, and a sun deck.
-The dahabiya offers the romance of sailing with the comfort of a boutique hotel.
+A felucca is an open boat where you sleep on deck; a dahabiya has private en-suite cabins, a dining area and a sun deck.
+A dahabiya offers the sailing with the comfort of a small hotel.

 How long is a dahabiya Nile cruise?

-Our dahabiya cruises range from 4 to 8 days.
-We offer 4-day / 3-night and 5-day / 4-night sailings, plus a longer 8-day / 7-night journey.
-Shorter cruises cover the key temples between Luxor and Aswan, while the 7-night option gives a slow, immersive sail with more time at each stop along the river.
+From four to eight days.
+We run two 4-day / 3-night sailings, one 5-day / 4-night sailing, and one 8-day / 7-night journey.
+The shorter cruises cover the main temples between Luxor and Aswan; the 8-day gives more time under sail and longer at each stop.

 Which routes do your dahabiya cruises sail?